harshattray/seat-layout-plug/README.md

     - `price`: The price for this seat type.
   - **`maxSeatsSelectable`** (defined in `SeatingLayoutProps`): Control the maximum number of seats a user can select.

 This structured configuration allows for creating a wide variety of theater layouts, from simple arrangements to complex, multi-section venues with different pricing tiers and accessibility options.
+Ultimately, this configuration-driven engine is designed to be so flexible that it can dynamically generate virtually _any_ conceivable seating arrangement based purely on the JSON-like structures provided in `theaterLayouts.ts`, without needing to change the core application logic.

 ## Screenshots